HarunRRayhan/wireguard-server/tests/amazon-linux-testing.md

 - **AL2023**: Uses dnf and has WireGuard packages in the main repository
 - **AL2**: Uses yum and may require EPEL for WireGuard packages

+#### Package Manager Conflicts
+Both Amazon Linux versions may have `curl-minimal` installed by default, which conflicts with the full `curl` package.
+The installation script automatically handles this by using `--allowerasing` to replace `curl-minimal` with `curl`.

 #### Kernel Module Support
 - **AL2023**: Full kernel module support for WireGuard
 - **AL2**: May require userspace implementation (BoringTun) in some configurations